dylanvanzanten/fe3-assessment-2/readme.md

 I loaded the data into my JS file.
 After that I removed some things in the file:

-* 'Removed the header and made a static header into the index.html file'
+* `Removed the header and made a static header into the index.html file`
-* 'Removed the footer'
+* `Removed the footer`
-* 'Removed the quotation marks and changed them into comma's'
+* `Removed the quotation marks and changed them into comma's`

 ## Features
 * [D3](https://d3js.org/)